 Stams Tirol and its sights

 Accommodation in Stams *

-You don't want to spend the night in Stams Abbey, but still want to see the monastery?
-With our partner booking.com you can easily book hotels and accommodations online.
-Just click on the link above.
+You don't want to stay overnight at Stams Abbey, but still want to see the monastery?
+You can book hotels and accommodations conveniently online with our partner booking.com.

 Camping in Stams

 Rent your motorhome here.
 Or do you prefer to travel with a roof tent on the car?
-Also the overnight stay in camping tents is possible.
+In addition, the overnight stay in camping tents is possible.

-Here you find everything you need for a camping holiday.
+You can also find it here everything you need for a camping holiday.
 With our Motorhome packing list You'll never forget anything again.

 Stam's Tyrol

-Click on the photo and make a note of “Stams Tirol” on Pinterest
+Click on the photo and then save “Stams Tirol” on Pinterest

-Text Kloster Stams Tirol: (c) Copyright Monika Fuchs, TravelWorldOnline.
+Text Kloster Stams Tirol: (c) Copyright Monika Fuchs and TravelWorldOnline.
 All rights reserved.

-Photos Abbey Stams Tirol: (c) Copyright Monika and Petar Fuchs, TravelWorldOnline.
+Photos Stift Stams Tirol: (c) Copyright Monika and Petar Fuchs and TravelWorldOnline.
 All rights reserved.

-We thank you Klösterreich for the invitation to this press trip.
+We would definitely like to thank you Klösterreich for the invitation to this press trip.
+However, as always, our opinions remain our own.

+Stams Tirol and its sights